cdapio/cdap/cdap-docs/developers-manual/source/getting-started/building-apps.rst

 Before running an Example Applications, check that an instance of CDAP is running and available; if not follow the instructions for :ref:`Starting and Stopping Standalone CDAP. <start-stop-cdap>`

-If you can reach the CDAP Console through a browser at `http://localhost:9999/ <http://localhost:9999/>`__, CDAP is running.
+If you can reach the CDAP UI through a browser at `http://localhost:9999/ <http://localhost:9999/>`__, CDAP is running.

 Deploying an Application